yast/yast-installation/doc/SELF_UPDATE.md

 correct (or is missing), the user will be asked whether she/he wants to apply the update (although it's a security risk).

-## Self-update and Driver Updates Disks (DUD)
+## Self-update and user updates

-Changes introduced via Driver Updates Disks (applied by Linuxrc) will take precedence.
-As those changes will be commited prior to YaST installer being run, they will be applied again on top of installer updates.
+Changes introduced by the user via Driver Updates (option `dud` in Linuxrc command line) will take precedence.
+As you may know, user driver updates are applied first (before the self-update is performed).

+However, user changes will be re-applied on top of installer updates.